 Michele’s significant representations include:

-- Bank of New York Mellon in several matters, including the litigations and regulatory matters arising out of the bank's foreign exchange standing instruction orders;
+- Bank of New York Mellon in regulatory matters and litigation and arising out of the bank’s foreign exchange standing instruction orders;

 - Major financial institutions and their executives and directors in global investigations relating to compliance with Bank Secrecy Act/anti-money laundering requirements and accounting issues; and

 Michele is regularly consulted in matters involving high profile business and personal reputational concerns.
 She has significant jury trial and appellate court experience, and she regularly speaks at conferences and on panels advising other practitioners in the field.
-She also works on a broad range of criminal and civil pro bono cases with young lawyers at the firm, and has served as member of the Boards of Directors of The Legal Aid Society and the City Bar Justice Center.
+She also works on a broad range of criminal and civil pro bono cases with young lawyers at the firm, and previously was a member of the Boards of Directors of The Legal Aid Society and the City Bar Justice Center.

 Prior to joining Paul, Weiss, Michele served for eight years as First Deputy Attorney General for the State of New York and for eleven years as a federal prosecutor in the United States Attorney’s Office for the Southern District of New York, where she was the Deputy Chief Appellate Attorney and Chief of the General Crimes and Public Corruption Units.

 Michele received the John Marshall Award for Outstanding Legal Achievement from the U.S. Department of Justice.
 She is recognized in Chambers USA as a leading lawyer for Litigation: White-Collar Crime & Government Investigations; in Legal 500 for White-Collar Criminal Defense and General Commercial Disputes; in The Best Lawyers in America for Criminal Defense: White-Collar; and in Benchmark Litigation as a Local Litigation Star for New York.
 Benchmark has consistently named her to its Top 250 Women in Litigation guide.

 Michele was articles editor of the Yale Law Journal.